prayag-dave-01/india-cpi-inflation-analysis/README.md

 How did the broader food category change month-on-month during the 12-month period ending May 2023, and which food sub-category contributed most to the observed movements?

 ### 04. COVID-19 Impact
-How did the onset and progression of COVID-19 affect inflation in India, particularly across food, healthcare and household/essential-service categories?
+How did the onset and progression of COVID-19 affect inflation in India (Mar 2020), particularly across food, healthcare and household/essential-service categories?

 ### 05. Imported Oil/Fuel Price Relationship
 How are month-on-month fuel-price movements associated with selected CPI categories during 2021–2023?